 Since mid-2020, many people have started leaning towards environment-friendly and more sustainable hobbies to keep themselves occupied.
 Turns out, one of the most wholesome and popular options is gardening – which gained a huge boost during the pandemic.
+Today, we will talk about how to propagate succulents from cuttings.

 If you’ve been dabbling in gardening yourself, chances are that you know of or already own succulents.
 These cute, hardy, and well-loved plants have become something of a worldwide sensation, and make for great plant companions.